 Pickerel Weed Overview

 Pontederia cordata is a clump-forming aquatic marginal species, often planted in water features ponds.
 It typically grows to a height of around 1.2m, producing lance to oval-shaped foliage and attractive tubular purple-blue flowers.
 Leaves measure approximately 18cm long and the flowers are borne on spikes up to 15cm tall.
 Flowering occurs in the summer, grow in full sun for optimal results.
-Although a highly prized plant in a contained space, it can easily become invasive.
+Although a highly prized plant in a contained space, it can easily become invasive in certain locations.
 In South Africa it is listed as problematic in KwaZulu-Natal, Mpumalanga and Gauteng.